Arlodotexe/OwlCore.AI.Exocortex/docs/MemoryModel.md

 ### Adjusting for Relevance over Recency

 To ensure that older memories are given an equal chance of being recalled if they are relevant, the weighting formula was adjusted.

-Instead of directly multiplying the weights:
+In the original paper "Symbiosis of Artificial and Human Intelligence"[^3], they directly multiplying the weights:

 ```cs
 var finalWeight = relevance * recency * typeWeight;